wuzhengy/TAU/IP2.md

 Author:	TAU Cambridge Ltd.

 Internet Protocol uses management assigned addresses ether IPv4 or IPv6 to communicate.
-IP2 uses self-generated 256 bits public key as address for universal transmission.
-IP2 uses a "distributed sloppy hash table" (DHT) for traversing, sending and capturing data, ED25519 key pairs for addressing and content randomized transmission, and UDP for Internet communication.
+IP2 uses self-generated 256 bits public key as address.
+The technology stack includes a "distributed sloppy hash table" (DHT) for traversing, sending and capturing data, ED25519 key pairs for addressing and content randomized transmission, and UDP for Internet communication.
+It solves internet devices universal connectivity issue and guarantee them a communication channel, even when firewall and NAT wants to block it.

 Please note the terminology used in this document to avoid confusion.
 A "public key" is self generated to be used as address for nodes.
 A "node" is a client/server with an "public key" listening on a UDP socket implementing the distributed hash table protocol.